Meowrin/al-guides-temporary/Beginner General Guide.md

     - The table at the top shows the current stats available for boosting (Firepower, Torpedo, Aircraft and Reload, depending on the type of weapons the ship is able to use).
 These bars will fill with EXP from merging ships that give boosts to those stats.
 This can be done to increase the stats up to their cap (which increases with every level and stops after level 100).
     - Basically, do it often for the ships you are using, it is basically free stats from white ships that you gain from farming maps.
   - Unique for PR/DR ships: Prototype ships do not have their Limit Break and Enhance page but instead uses their PR/DR BPs to enhance their stats and gain a boost of stats and efficiency at Dev 5/15/25, similar LB perks at Dev 10/20/30.
 They also have their unique system called Fate Simulation that uses their BPs to further enhance their luck stat and finally enhances their skill at level 5.
   -  [Retrofits:](https://azurlane.koumakan.jp/Dockyard#Retrofit) TL;DR: You spend gold and retrofit BPs obtained from **Hard Mode STORY maps** to retrofit the ships, giving them a slew of stats, slot efficiencies, sometimes the following: a new skill and/or enhance their existing one, changes their equipment slots to other LB perks.
-Retrofit BPs drop are always based on the map you run:
+Retrofit BPs drop are always based on the map you run and can be crafted from T1 to T2 at a ratio of 6:1.
      - X-1: Destroyer
      - X-2: Cruiser
      - X-3: Battleship